josephrmoore/WOW/README.md

 The current state of the algorithm is:

 1. For each thesis section, if the number of first choices is less than or equal to the number of spots, accept those students.
+2. If a thesis section has more interest than spots, the teacher's preferences are collected between all "interested students".
+Those who indicated that thesis as either a 1st, 2nd, or 3rd choice.